xiaoa0/Data-Structures/pages/ap-prep.md

 - 45: Should be A. Need to use "main" (more detailed) list combined with athlete database to compare GPAs of athletes and non-athletes.
 Using list 3 doesn't give overall view of GPAs and skews results.

 ### Reflection
 Overall I scored very well on the MCs.
 My main concern is that while my timing was okay for the 50-question sets, I may end up dragging on the actual MC test because of the additional 20 questions.
 However, a more important issue is reviewing the examples provided by College Board for the Create Task and making sure my submission is up to standard.
+This will likely involve overhauling my code to meet the parameters requirement and changing complexity.